ritwik4m/ritwik4m/README.md

 ## 👨‍💻 About Me

-I’m a Data Science professional currently pursuing my **MSc in Data Science** at the **University of Surrey** (graduating 2025).
-My journey blends over **5 years of QA Engineering experience** with modern data science skills in:
+I’m a Data Science professional with an MSc in Data Science (Distinction) from the University of Surrey.
+I bring over 5 years of QA Engineering and data validation experience, combined with modern data science expertise in:
 - 🧠 Machine Learning
 - 🐍 Python
 - 🧮 SQL / NoSQL
 - 📊 Data Visualization
 - 📚 NLP & Deep Learning
 - ☁️ Cloud Computing

-I'm passionate about building **reliable, data-driven solutions** that solve real-world problems and deliver business value.
+I’m driven to build reliable, scalable, and data‑driven solutions that solve real‑world problems and deliver measurable business value.

 ---